aduial/nonsense/HOWTO.md

            `[ -n number ] [ -p ] [ -b bullet string ] [ -e ]`
            [ -D | -d ] [ command string ]`

    `-f`   Specify a data file to load in.
 Use multiple -f parameters to include additional files.
-The default.data file is
+The default.data file is always loaded.
-        is always loaded.
    `-F`  Load ALL data files (i.e. all files in the current directory with a .data extension).

    `-t`   Use a template file.
 The markup in this file will be processed and the result output to STDOUT.